diegocaboj/MAD_2024_DiegoCabo_LuciaZayas_Flutter/README.md

 FEATURES
 FUNCTIONAL FEATURES
 Parking Information Display:
-The application fetches and displays a list of parking spots with detailed information, including address, postal code, organization description, and geographical coordinates (latitude and longitude).
+ParkFinder fetches and displays a list of parking spots with detailed information, including address, postal code, organization description, and geographical coordinates (latitude and longitude).

 User Feedback:
-Users can provide feedback on specific parking spots.
+Users can provide feedback on specific parking spots of Madrid.
 This includes entering comments and giving a rating (1 to 5 stars).
 The feedback is stored in Firebase Realtime Database and can be retrieved and displayed within the app.

 Location Tracking:
-The app tracks the user's location using the Geolocator package.
+ParkFinder tracks the user's location using the Geolocator package.
 This information can be used to filter parking spots based on proximity.

 Geolocation-Based Features:
-Users can enable or disable location tracking through a switch in the UI.
+Users can enable or disable location tracking through a switch in the home screen.
-The app requests necessary location permissions from the user.

 Interactive UI Elements:
-Includes buttons and pop-up menus for navigation and additional options.
 Feedback entries can be interacted with through long-press gestures, allowing users to update or delete their feedback.

 Persistent Data Storage:
-The app uses SharedPreferences to store and retrieve user-specific data such as API tokens.
+PArkFinder uses SharedPreferences to store and retrieve user-specific data.

 TECHNICAL FEATURES

-Flutter Framework:
-The app is built using Flutter, which allows for a single codebase to run on both Android and iOS platforms.

 Firebase Integration:
-Utilizes Firebase Authentication for user authentication.
-Firebase Realtime Database is used to store and retrieve user feedback data.
+the app uses Firebase Authentication for user authentication and to store and retrieve user feedback data.

 Geolocation:
-The Geolocator package is used to access and track the user's location with high accuracy.
+The Geolocator package is used to access and track the user's location.
 Location data is periodically saved to a CSV file and displayed in the UI.

 API Interaction: